Hi. Welcome to the Good Life. 🍯 We’re glad you’re here!

 Work must be original and previously uncurated.
 We gladly accept pieces that have previously only appeared on personal blogs and/or social media.
 Please reference this thoughtful article by Tim Green on the term curation.

-We pay $60 per piece for writing published in seasonal issues ($75 for two pieces).
-We pay $25 for pieces appearing in our “Micro Monday” segment and $25 for artwork used on the cover of our seasonal issues.
+We pay $60 per piece for writing published in seasonal issues and $25 for pieces appearing in our “Micro Monday” segment.
+We also pay $25 for artwork that is used on the cover of a seasonal issue.
 For international submissions, we are only able to send money via PayPal.

-There is a $3 fee for submissions for our Spring and Autumn issues, which allows us to use Submittable and our web platform.
-The fee for entry to our annual Honeybee Poetry Prize is $18, which is used to support payment to contributors.
+There is a $4 fee for submissions for our short prose and $2.50 for flash prose (both one piece per submission).
+The fee for our annual HoneyBee Poetry Prize is $18, which is used to support payment to contributors.
 Details about the contest can be found here.
 Info and results from the latest contest are here.

-There is currently no fee for submitting art or pieces to be considered for The Buzz ~ Micro Monday feature or for artwork.
+There is currently no fee for submitting artwork.

 We will respond to all submitted work.
-It may take from one to six months depending on when in the reading period the work is submitted.
+It may take from one to three months, depending on when in the reading period the work is submitted.
 Artwork may remain open for the duration of a calendar year.
 Thank you in advance for your patience.

 We accept submissions via Submittable.
 Any received via email or post will not make it into the queue of our editorial teams.